-Often times hiring producers and Directors expect me to rely primarily on the lav mic for talking heads.
-There's a time and place for lav mics to save the day but there's reasons why lavaliere microphones don't sound as good as a properly placed Boom mic.
+Often times hiring producers and Directors expect me to rely primarily on the lav mic for talking heads, whether I'm mixing sound for reality shows or for scripted films.
+There's a time and place for lavaliere mics to save the day but there's reasons why lavaliere microphones don't sound as good as a properly placed boom mic.
 One being the type of mic they are and another being the placement.

 The best placement for a microphone is not on the body.

-Of course, sometimes we don't have much choice, so, recently, DPA Microphones wrote a very helpful article on Lavaliere Microphone Placement and how some common placements effect speech frequencies.
+Of course, sometimes we don't have much choice, so, recently, DPA Microphones wrote a very helpful article on Lav Mic Placement and how some common placements effect speech frequencies.
 There's a lot to take in there and none of this should be too surprising.
 Have a look below.

 There's just too many variables to be able to say one position is the best position or being able to trust this chart very much for post-production to apply a preset EQ filter.
 I always say, before we put a bandage on it, let's make sure we've done all we can to straight up take the problem away; in this instance, move the mic to a better sounding position, adjust wardrobe as per wardrobe department's approval before any EQ.
 Also, very important, this entire article goes to show, how inadequate a lavaliere mic will sound, compared to a condenser boom mic within a few feet of talent's mouths, on axis and operated properly.
 In case you didn't read DPA's article, the biggest cause for that dip in the yellow band (where speech intelligibility is most critical) is from the microphone being BEHIND the mouth.
 Certainly a properly placed boom mic will always be IN FRONT of the mouth/source.

 Before I quickly dive into each of the listed placements, I do want to also note the peak they all have around the 700-800Hz region.
 This is not unique to DPA mics, this chart is indicative of lavaliere microphones in general, in response to placement on the body.